micantoine/svelte-preprocess-cssmodules/README.md

 <p class="child-uhRt2j">My <em>secondary</em> lorem <strong>ipsum tuye</strong></p>
 ```

-When used on a class, `:local()` applies the svelte scoping system to the selector.
+When used with a class, `:local()` cssModules is replaced by the svelte scoping system.
 This could be useful when targetting global classnames.

 ```html
 <style module>